CHH/pipe/README.md

 $env = $config->createEnvironment();
 ```

-To retrieve the value of a custom config key, use the config's `get`
+To retrieve a custom config key, use the config object as
-method.
+array.

 ```php
 <?php